- Getting there

 come to tan, play, and be seen.
 I recommend a beach side table at the

-Hula Grill for afternoon drinks and
+Hula Grill for

 pupus.
 Grab a seat, order a drink and enjoy the view!